 People gather to share the truth but these brave souls are being brutally attacked by those who want to suppress the truth.
 People throughout history, fought and died for the right of free speech.
 Only in repressive regimes is this denied you.
 Send love and protection to those who speak out in your name.
 They ask only for truth and reconciliation.
 (Source)

 In prison, pepper spray cannot be used on inmates.

-Yet it’s “okay” to spray students?
+Yet it’s “okay” for UC Davis to spray students?

 “Regulations prohibit the use of pepper spray on inmates in all circumstances other than the immediate threat of violence.
 If a prisoner is seated, by definition the use of pepper spray is prohibited.
 Any prison guard who used pepper spray on a seated prisoner would face immediate disciplinary review for the use of excessive force.
 Even in the case of a prison riot in which inmates use extreme violence, once a prisoner sits down he or she is not considered to be an imminent threat.
 And if prison guards go into a situation where the use of pepper spray is considered likely, they are required to have medical personnel nearby to treat the victims of the chemical agent.”
 (Source)

 Pepper spray one of us; two more appear.